MichaelLevin5908/Boston-housing-prediction/README.md

 - **housingproject.ipynb**: Jupyter Notebook containing data preprocessing, exploratory data analysis, and model training.
 - **HousingData.csv**: The dataset used for the analysis.
+- **Frontend**: Contains the frontend code for the housing prediction user interface.
+- **app.py**: The Flask API that handles backend requests and predictions.

 ## Getting Started